aelassas/godsim/README.md

 # GodSim

-GodSim is an interactive simulator that demonstrates classical and modern philosophical arguments for the existence of God using TypeScript and React.
+Have you ever wondered if it's possible to simulate philosophical arguments using code?
+That's exactly what inspired me to build GodSim - an interactive simulator of classical and modern arguments for the existence of God, all implemented with React and TypeScript.
 Each argument is accompanied by a code simulation, showing the logic behind the proof.
+Each proof simulates a philosophical argument programmatically.
 The simulator demonstrates logical reasoning, not empirical proof.

+I wanted to create a fun, hands-on way to explore deep philosophical concepts while practicing modern web development techniques.
+GodSim lets you experiment with 11 different proofs, see their results in real-time, and even inspect the underlying JavaScript logic behind each argument.

+Whether you're a developer curious about philosophy, or someone interested in computational simulations, GodSim combines reasoning, probability, and interactivity in one project.

 ## Features